 So, to cut down on unpleasant odors it is a good idea to put 2 – 3 inches of water in the bucket, before your loved one uses it.

 This will help to keep the feces covered, and to stop any odors from getting into the air.

 But this is not all you can do to keep the odors to a minimum.

 Products, such as Poo Pourri (also used in toilet bowls), can be spritzed into the water before it’s used, and they will form a layer on top of the water inhibiting the release of the odors even further.
-They are also scented so as to mask as well.
+They are also scented to mask smells as well.

-Other products which you can use to to the same job are –
+Other products which you can use to do the same job are –

 - lavender essential oil

 - peppermint essential oil